RLee12/RLee12.github.io/pages/about.md

 I am currently a Data Analyst in the renewable energy industry based in Folsom, California.
 More frankly, renewable energy is just a buzz work for solar and wind energy.
 I work with energy data at work.

-Personally speaking, solar data is fun to work with, because solar irradiance has quite a typical pattern: the sun goes up in the morning and goes down in the evening, so visualizing a sunny, cloudless day's solar irradiance will yield a perfect bell-shaped curve.
+Solar data is fun to work with, partially because solar irradiance has quite a typical pattern: the sun goes up in the morning and goes down in the evening, so visualizing a sunny, cloudless day's solar irradiance will yield a perfect bell-shaped curve.

-I like running (in my heart) so translating that sentence just means I am often too occupied by other stuff to go out and run.
+Personally, I like running (in my heart) so translating that sentence just means I am often too occupied by other stuff to go out and run.

 But I do like running!